-According to the Bahrain Commercial Companies Law, the Company should deduct 10% of its annual net profit to transfer to the statutory reserve and continue do so each year provided that the total deducted amounts for the reserve do not exceed 50% of the Company's capital.
-For the purposes of this law.
-This reserve is not available for distribution to shareholders.
+According to the Bahrain Commercial Companies Law, the Company should deduct 10% of its annual net profit to transfer to the statutory reserve and continue to do so each year.
+The Company may elect to discontinue such appropriation when the reserves reach 50% of the capital.
+This reserve is not available for distribution to shareholders, except in the circumstances stipulated in the Commercial Companies Law.